County Palatine of Durham: Decline and abolition

 The coat of arms of Cuthbert Tunstall, bishop 1530–51 and 1554–59, on Durham Castle.
 They combine the arms of the diocese (left) with Tunstall's personal arms (right).
 Above the shield is a mitre encircled by a coronet, symbolising the bishops' spiritual and temporal power.

 The later history of the palatinate is characterised by the Crown and parliament slowly diminishing the powers of the bishops and incorporating the county into the regular system of local government in England.
 This process began in 1536, when the Act of Resumption deprived the bishop of the power to pardon offences or to appoint judicial officers and mandated that the county's legal system would in future be run in the name of the king, rather than the bishop.
 In March 1553 the diocese was briefly abolished; the bishop, Cuthbert Tunstall, had been removed from office and imprisoned in 1552 because he did not support the religious policies of Edward VI's de facto regent, John Dudley.
 Mary I had restored both the diocese and Tunstall to office by April 1554, and in practice the abolition seems to have been ignored.
 In 1596, under Elizabeth I, restrictions were placed on the palatinate's court of chancery.

-In 1646 the parliament of the Commonwealth of England again abolished the palatinate, but after the Stuart Restoration it was once again revived.
-In 1654 the palatinate sent its first members to the Parliament of England, two each for the city of Durham and the wider county; the bishops had previously put up strong opposition to a 1614 bill which would have given the city of Durham and Barnard Castle representation.
-By 1831 the county covered an area of 679530 acre and had a population of 253,910.
+In 1646, the parliament of the Commonwealth of England again abolished the palatinate, but after the Stuart Restoration it was once again revived.
+In 1654, the palatinate sent its first members to the Parliament of England, two each for the city of Durham and the wider county; the bishops had previously put up strong opposition to a 1614 bill which would have given the city of Durham and Barnard Castle representation.
+By 1831, the county covered an area of 679530 acre and had a population of 253,910.
 These boundaries were used for parliamentary purposes until 1832, and for judicial and local government purposes until the coming into force of the Counties (Detached Parts) Act 1844, which merged most remaining exclaves with their surrounding county.

-During the nineteenth century several other Acts of Parliament were passed which affected the governance of Durham.
+During the nineteenth century, several other Acts of Parliament were passed which affected the governance of Durham.
 The Durham (County Palatine) Act 1836 effectively abolished the palatine by transferring the bishop's remaining palatine rights to the Crown.
 Doubts about the construction of this Act led to the enactment of the Durham County Palatine Act 1858.
-Durham was included in the standardisation of English and Welsh local government enacted by the Local Government Act 1888, which created Durham County Council.
+Durham was included in the standardisation of English and Welsh local government enacted by the Local Government Act 1888, which created the Durham County Council.
 Durham maintained its own judicial identity until the Courts Act 1971 abolished its separate court of chancery.